mdnazrulislam7255/GoRestAPI/README.md

 This project provides a professional overview of the Go REST API, describing its purpose, architecture, and endpoints.
 The Go REST API is a web service designed to handle CRUD (Create, Read, Update, Delete) operations efficiently.

 _**Key Features**_
-- Scalability: Designed to handle high traffic efficiently.
-- Performance: Makes use of Go's concurrency model to handle requests more quickly.
-- Security: Implements authentication and authorization mechanisms.
-- implicity: Follows REST principles, ensuring easy integration.
-- Tests for POST, GET, PUT, PATCH, and DELETE requests
+- Comprehensive tests for POST, GET, PUT, PATCH, and DELETE requests
-- Collection of tests
+- Organized collection of test cases
-- Environment set up for easy switching between environments
+- Configured environment setup to enable seamless switching between different environments
-- Pre-request script for data setup
+- Pre-request scripts to prepare data before execution
-- Test scripts for all assertions and validations
+- Test scripts for thorough assertions and validations

 ### **Technology used:**
 - Postman